Shortage of snowplow drivers hampers states as storms arrive - NewsBreak

 Shortage of snowplow drivers hampers states as storms arrive

 HELENA, Mont.
+(AP) — This winter, more motorists may find themselves stuck on snowy highways or have their travel delayed due to a shortage...northplattepost.com

-(AP) — This winter, more motorists may find themselves stuck on snowy highways or have their travel delayed due to a shortage of snowplow drivers.
+HELENA, Mont.
+(AP) — This winter, more motorists may find themselves stuck on snowy highways or have their travel delayed due to a shortage...northplattepost.com

-States from Washington to Pennsylvania and some in the Rocky Mountains are having trouble finding enough people willing to take the comparatively low-paying jobs that require a Commercial Driver's License and often entail working at odd hours in dangerous conditions.

-States are warning that it could take longer for the plows to clear highways during winter storms.

 Comments / 0